Go to content

 If you are not a citizen of the European Union or one of the countries listed above (unless there are specific agreements between France and your country of origin): you will need to apply for a visa in your country of origin before you can come to France.

-If you're not sure which visa you need, visit the government's France-Visas website by clicking on the button below.
+If you're not sure which visa you need, visit the French government's dedicated website, France-Visas, by clicking on the button below.
 If in doubt, you can also contact the Welcome Centre for International Researchers (BACI) for advice.

 Please note that the type of visa also depends on your status (if you have an employment contract or a scholarship, if you do not benefit from funding for your PhD, etc.).
 If you were previously a student in France on a student visa and now have an employment contract, you will not be able to keep your student visa: contact the BACI as soon as possible to change your residence permit.